What Is A Good Treadmill Speed? (Walking, Jogging & Running)

 Unlike running outside, on a treadmill you can set your speed and stick to it.
 You won't go faster or slower if you don't change the speed up or down.
 This is great if you want to commit yourself to do a certain speed for weight loss or as part of training for a race.
 By knowing your speed you can see how long it would take you to run a mile for example.

 What is a good treadmill speed for some may not be good for others.
 Comparing yourself on a treadmill with others is never a good idea.
 Whether it's the speed you read online or the person on the treadmill next to you is going so much faster.
-Forget them concentrate on your own goals and you'll get to them more successfully.
+Forget them, concentrate on your own goals and you'll get to those goals more successfully.

 Treadmill speed for walking, jogging and running

 A question amongst beginners is often what speed is jogging and what is running.
 Here we'll investigate.
 Walking begins at any speed above 0.
 If the treadmill is moving no matter how fast to begin with then you're walking.
 Although jogging will come into it soon.

 - Walking speed is 0.1 mph to 4 mph (0.1 km/h to 6.4 km/h)

 Jogging is that zone between walking and running, you're actively lifting your feet above the ground but not going very fast.
 Jogging is when the exercise gets a lot harder to maintain.
 That's why it's such good exercise and is classed as vigorous physical activity by the CDC.
 Whereas brisk walking the CDC calls moderate physical activity.

 - Jogging speed is 4 mph to 6 mph (6.4 km/h to 9.6 km/h)

 Remember jogging and running is different for different people.
 Someone who is very tall and has a long stride will still be jogging at 6 mph whereas someone shorter with a small stride will be running fast at 6 mph.
 It's what works for you and not what the speed is called.
 However actual running is the goal of many runners and it does look good on the treadmill when someone is running.